MLD3/brain_age_prediction/README.md

   --pheno PHENO         Specify 1 to add phenotypics to the model.
   --validationDir VALIDATIONDIR
                         Checkpoint directory to restore the model from.
+						If not specified, program will check the default directory for stored parameters.
   --regStrength REGSTRENGTH
                         Lambda value for L2 regularization.
 If not specified, no regularization is applied.